Jinsaeng/Moodmusic/README.md

 Project to implement a device that reads the user's "mood" and translate it into music

-Some addiitonal README information (unupdated)
+Some additonal README information (unupdated)
-# MOODMUSIC

 Moodmusic.py is the Python software library for running the sensors of the moodmusic device.
 This device will use sensors to record the user's biometrics and surrounding environment into